Hello ninety-nine girlfriends!

 How we are organized

-Now you’re probably wondering how we are committees are structured in our all-volunteer organization.
+Now you’re probably wondering how our committees are structured in our all-volunteer organization.
 Here’s a simple overview of how we have self-organized:

 To see more detail in on our organizational chart and to see who is taking the lead on our committee work, click this link: The organizational chart

 Add or update your listing in our member directory so that others can know more about you.
-Explore the directory - lots of great people!
+Explore the directory - you will find lots of great people!

 Contact the Member Engagement Team if you are interested in getting more involved in an area of our work.
 They’ll help guide you.